30/10/24

 If you’re looking for a 2D animation studio, you can check our list with the top options out there.

-You’d usually find 3D animation in —you guessed it— animated movies under the name of GGI (Computer Generated Imagery), but it’s also the go-to choice for marketers and brands looking for that state-of-the-art, high-quality finish.
+You’d usually find the 3D animation type in —you guessed it— animated movies under the name of GGI (Computer Generated Imagery), but it’s also the go-to choice for marketers and brands looking for that state-of-the-art, high-quality finish.

 This style’s particular aesthetic provides an immersive experience, as the animation can rotate around or zoom into the graphics for a clearer understanding of how something works.
 For that reason, it’s widely used in the healthcare, engineering, and construction industries, where accurate representations and a high level of detail are essential.